Vietnam.vn - Nền tảng quảng bá Việt Nam

 Students will learn using AI platforms on computers and virtual reality headsets that will figure out what extra help they need and then tailor their learning program for the semester, even to the individual student’s abilities.

 “There are a lot of excellent teachers, but we all make mistakes,” said John Dalton, the school’s principal.
-“I think it’s very difficult to achieve the level of accuracy that AI does.”
+“I think it’s very difficult to achieve the same level of accuracy as AI.”

 Joseph, a student at the school who tested the teaching system, said: "A teacher doesn't really know each student's weaknesses because there are too many students.
 Meanwhile, AI will find out each student's weaknesses and help them improve their learning results."